 Configurable dashboards are one of many AppDynamics tools that visualize these insights.
 In this real-time example, we see the overall conversion funnel and the impact on individual page performance against abandoners alongside shopping cart totals, customer segment, location, and general revenue details.

 Resources to help identify business metrics

 Pre- and post-migration comparison

 The cloud offers vast benefits and potential, but the first steps of a migration are often unclear and full of risk.
 A successful migration must be evaluated by more criteria than the capability for a successful deployment.
-Understanding the pre- and post-cloud-migration user experience and business performance helps you to adjust and stabilize both, when needed, which can help to produce successful business outcomes while reinforcing the value that Azure provides throughout your migration journey.
+Understanding the user experience and business performance before and after the cloud migration helps you to adjust and stabilize both as needed, which helps produce successful business outcomes while reinforcing the value that Azure provides throughout your migration journey.

 To build on the foundation of understanding how AppDynamics provides business and application metrics, compare those metrics before and after a migration to evaluate its success and if the target business outcomes are met.

 Movie Tickets Online, a fictitious online movie ticket seller, is working to retire their existing datacenters and move their workloads to Azure.
 Their capacity issues have led to poor business transaction performance, and they look forward to the performance optimizations and capacity in Azure.